What is Supported Self-Management?

 mac13615-e04-10toptips-lowrespdf-20200805-mb

 Research based evidence shows that being active during and after treatment has many benefits.
-In the short term, people who are more active tend to report less fatigue, lower levels of anxiety and depression, and higher quality of life.
+In the short term, people who are more active tend to report less fatigue, lower levels of anxiety and depression, and a better quality of life.

 Longer term, being physically active to the recommended levels can improve your fitness and muscle strength while also reducing the risk of long-term conditions such as diabetes and heart disease.
 Alongside the healthy eating recommendations, being physically active can help with weight management and maintaining a healthy BMI, which is also important for long-term health.
 There is also evidence to show that those who are more active may reduce their risk of recurrence of cancer.